jeffmakes/pi-data-recovery/README.md

 ### Clearing the decks
 I don't have an x-ray machine, so I had to probe around with a multimeter like a caveman.
 Where to start?
 Well, we know the signals need to get to the pads of the eMMC, so I desoldered that with a hot-air reflow station.

 The signals start at the SoC, so I removed the head spreader by gently prying it off with a scalpel, then removed the SoC with hot air.
-Be patient when doing this - the part is glued down so it really takes some heat before it lets go.
+Be patient when doing this - the part has underfill glue, so it really takes some heat before it lets go.
 On my first board I got a bit impatient, started prying with a scalpel, slipped and mashed a load of pads.
 Luckily none that I needed to access.

 Next I removed the PMIC - I knew it was dead, so it would probably interfere with the power rails.